 Every conversation starts with “hello.”
 You already know that “hello” in Spanish is "Hola,” right?
 But just like in English, Spanish greetings don't stop just there.

 There are a bunch of ways you can say hello in Spanish.
-Moreover, depending on the situation, the greeting is usually followed by a little conversation or at least a question on someone's current mood, state of health, or situation.
+Moreover, depending on the situation, the greeting is usually followed by a little conversation or at least a question about someone's current mood, state of health, or situation.

 Now, you might be wondering how to make a good first impression with only a few words when visiting a Spanish-speaking country without being seen as rude or arrogant.
 In that case, let us guide you through the best ways to start and end a conversation with someone in Spanish by learning a few essential words.